Legal & General Group Plc Sells 325,520 Shares of Parsons Co. (NYSE:PSN)

-Legal & General Group Plc reduced its position in shares of Parsons Co.
-(NYSE:PSN) by 31.5% in the second quarter, according to its most recent filing with the SEC.
+Legal & General Group Plc trimmed its holdings in shares of Parsons Co.
+(NYSE:PSN) by 31.5% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund owned 707,563 shares of the company’s stock after selling 325,520 shares during the quarter.
-Legal & General Group Plc owned about 0.69% of Parsons worth $27,850,000 at the end of the most recent reporting period.
+Legal & General Group Plc owned 0.69% of Parsons worth $27,850,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
-Rockefeller Capital Management L.P. lifted its position in Parsons by 163.4% in the first quarter.
-Rockefeller Capital Management L.P. now owns 848 shares of the company’s stock worth $34,000 after buying an additional 526 shares during the last quarter.
-Swiss National Bank lifted its position in Parsons by 1.1% in the first quarter.
-Swiss National Bank now owns 57,600 shares of the company’s stock worth $2,329,000 after buying an additional 600 shares during the last quarter.
-Wrapmanager Inc. lifted its position in Parsons by 5.8% in the second quarter.
-Wrapmanager Inc. now owns 11,580 shares of the company’s stock worth $456,000 after buying an additional 637 shares during the last quarter.
-Bank of Montreal Can lifted its position in Parsons by 3.6% in the second quarter.
-Bank of Montreal Can now owns 20,869 shares of the company’s stock worth $831,000 after buying an additional 722 shares during the last quarter.
-Finally, American Trust Investment Advisors LLC lifted its position in Parsons by 0.8% in the second quarter.
-American Trust Investment Advisors LLC now owns 99,120 shares of the company’s stock worth $3,901,000 after buying an additional 775 shares during the last quarter.
+Several other large investors have also added to or reduced their stakes in PSN.
+Dimensional Fund Advisors LP lifted its position in shares of Parsons by 364.8% during the fourth quarter.
+Dimensional Fund Advisors LP now owns 46,344 shares of the company’s stock worth $1,687,000 after purchasing an additional 36,373 shares during the last quarter.
+Swiss National Bank lifted its position in shares of Parsons by 1.1% during the first quarter.
+Swiss National Bank now owns 57,600 shares of the company’s stock worth $2,329,000 after purchasing an additional 600 shares during the last quarter.
+Cambridge Investment Research Advisors Inc. purchased a new position in shares of Parsons during the first quarter valued at $306,000.
+BlackRock Inc. increased its stake in shares of Parsons by 4.4% during the first quarter.
+BlackRock Inc. now owns 1,945,446 shares of the company’s stock valued at $78,673,000 after buying an additional 82,280 shares during the period.
+Finally, Principal Financial Group Inc. increased its stake in shares of Parsons by 11.6% during the first quarter.
+Principal Financial Group Inc. now owns 88,658 shares of the company’s stock valued at $3,585,000 after buying an additional 9,182 shares during the period.

-In related news, Director Harry T. Mcmahon bought 5,000 shares of the business’s stock in a transaction on Tuesday, August 17th.
-The shares were bought at an average price of $35.43 per share, for a total transaction of $177,150.00.
-Following the completion of the purchase, the director now directly owns 32,525 shares of the company’s stock, valued at $1,152,360.75.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, CFO George L. Ball bought 25,000 shares of the business’s stock in a transaction on Monday, August 16th.
-The stock was bought at an average price of $34.95 per share, for a total transaction of $873,750.00.
+In other Parsons news, CFO George L. Ball purchased 25,000 shares of the stock in a transaction on Monday, August 16th.
+The stock was acquired at an average price of $34.95 per share, with a total value of $873,750.00.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director Harry T. Mcmahon purchased 5,000 shares of the stock in a transaction on Tuesday, August 17th.
+The stock was acquired at an average cost of $35.43 per share, with a total value of $177,150.00.
+Following the acquisition, the director now owns 32,525 shares of the company’s stock, valued at approximately $1,152,360.75.
 The disclosure for this purchase can be found here.
-Company insiders own 0.38% of the company’s stock.
+0.38% of the stock is currently owned by company insiders.

-Parsons (NYSE:PSN) last released its earnings results on Tuesday, August 3rd.
-The company reported $0.32 earnings per share for the quarter, missing the consensus estimate of $0.51 by ($0.19).
-The business had revenue of $879.00 million for the quarter, compared to the consensus estimate of $978.79 million.
-Parsons had a return on equity of 9.01% and a net margin of 2.10%.
-The firm’s revenue for the quarter was down 10.2% compared to the same quarter last year.
-During the same quarter last year, the business posted $0.49 earnings per share.
-As a group, equities research analysts predict that Parsons Co. will post 1.55 EPS for the current fiscal year.

-PSN has been the subject of a number of analyst reports.
-TheStreet downgraded Parsons from a “b-” rating to a “c+” rating in a research report on Tuesday, July 27th.
-Zacks Investment Research downgraded Parsons from a “hold” rating to a “strong sell” rating in a research report on Thursday, August 12th.
-Morgan Stanley lowered their price target on Parsons from $40.00 to $38.00 and set an “equal weight” rating for the company in a research report on Friday, September 3rd.
-Finally, Bank of America downgraded Parsons from a “neutral” rating to an “underperform” rating and decreased their target price for the stock from $45.00 to $35.00 in a research report on Thursday, August 12th.
-Two equities research analysts have rated the stock with a sell rating and four have issued a hold rating to the company.
-According to data from MarketBeat.com, Parsons presently has an average rating of “Hold” and an average price target of $43.60.
+Several equities analysts have recently commented on the company.
+Morgan Stanley cut their price target on Parsons from $40.00 to $38.00 and set an “equal weight” rating on the stock in a research note on Friday, September 3rd.
+Zacks Investment Research lowered Parsons from a “hold” rating to a “strong sell” rating in a research note on Thursday, August 12th.
+Bank of America lowered Parsons from a “neutral” rating to an “underperform” rating and cut their price target for the company from $45.00 to $35.00 in a research note on Thursday, August 12th.
+Finally, TheStreet lowered Parsons from a “b-” rating to a “c+” rating in a research note on Tuesday, July 27th.
+Two analysts have rated the stock with a sell rating and four have given a hold rating to the company’s stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Hold” and an average price target of $43.60.

 About Parsons